 Summary and policy advice

 Developed countries vie to attract skilled workers.
 Generally, skill-based immigrants have better economic outcomes than other immigrants, at least in the short to medium term.
-But the number of potential immigrants with high economic prospects who can easily integrate with the host labor market is limited.
-Immigrants (highly skilled or not) are becoming increasingly selective about the labor market prospects and social rights a host country offers.
-And skill-based admissions usually come at the cost of kinship- and humanitarian-based admissions.
+However, the number of potential immigrants with high economic prospects is limited and immigrants are becoming increasingly selective about the labor market prospects and social rights a host country offers.

-In Canada and other countries, where per capita immigration and skill-based admissions are much larger than in the US, this system might not yield the desired number of immigrants.
-Such selection systems have limited effects on the overall economic integration of immigrants, since a large number of immigrants continue to arrive through kinship ties and for humanitarian reasons.
+Demand-driven systems have limited effects on the economic integration of the overall immigrant population, since a large number of immigrants continue to arrive through kinship ties and for humanitarian reasons.

 There are important challenges and trade-offs associated with a skill-based admission system:

-The design of skill-based immigration systems is complicated, and there seems to be no clear internationally agreed set of rules.
-Skill-based selection policies should reflect the characteristics of the country’s labor market and the applicant pool.
+Design—The design of skill-based immigration systems is complex and has many features that are context-specific, hence there are no blueprints.
+Skill-based selection policies should reflect the characteristics of the country's labor market and the applicant pool.

 Short-term skill shortages—Some countries try to predict short-term skill “shortages” and admit immigrants with corresponding skills.
 Identifying shortages is difficult and, in a dynamic environment with a sluggish policy response, such policies may be ineffective or counterproductive.